-Most vehicle accidents are caused by driver error or negligence (i.e. distracted driving, speeding, drunk driving, fatigued driving, etc.).
+Many vehicle accidents are caused by driver error or negligence (i.e. distracted driving, speeding, drunk driving, fatigued driving, etc.).
 However, in some cases, car accidents are caused by road hazards.
-According to "On a Crash Course: The Dangers and Health Costs of Deficient Roadways," more than half of the fatalities in car accidents are caused by deficient roadway conditions.
+According to Infrastructure USA more than half of the fatalities in car accidents are caused by deficient roadway conditions.

-Unfortunately, Congress has not approved a long-term funding plan to fix our highways and states do not budget enough money to maintain roads and highways.
+Unfortunately, Congress’ plan to fix the nation’s highways seems to be continuously focused on short-term solutions.
 The result is dangerous road conditions that cause accidents resulting in injuries and fatalities.

-What Dangerous Road Conditions Lead to Car Accidents?
+What Common Road Conditions Lead to Car Accidents?

 Some road hazards are uncontrollable such as wet roads during the summer and icy road during the winter.
 Debris from accidents and storms is difficult to control.
 However, some road hazards are due to defects that can be controlled by federal and/or state governmental agencies.
 Common road conditions that are controllable and dangerous that lead to motor vehicle accidents include: